-By now you think you’ve got this whole Gaylord thing down – the trails are exhilarating, each season is its own masterpiece and the friendly folks dress up in Swiss garb for one week each summer.
-While you may be a Gaylord expert at this point, we thought we’d tantalize the trivia fan in you with few tidbits of information you didn’t know.
+By now you think you’ve got this whole Gaylord thing down – the trails are exhilarating, each season is its own masterpiece and the downtown district is filled with eateries and shopping galore.
+While you may be a Gaylord expert at this point, we thought we’d tantalize the trivia fan in you with a few tidbits of information you didn’t know.
 For example…

 Where did the Alpine theme come from?